 We draw attention to Note 2(C), Note 2(Q)(a)(i) and Note 4 to the financial statements.
 Investment properties include properties held for rental income and capital appreciation, investment properties under development, and land held for development.
-The Fund has recorded investment properties held for rental income and capital appreciation at fair value for an amount of \$1,769,935 thousand.
+The Fund has recorded investment properties held for rental income and capital appreciation at fair value for an amount of \$1,755,470 thousand.
 Subsequent to initial recognition, investment properties are measured at fair value.
+Significant judgment is applied in arriving at these fair values.
 The fair value is based on valuations by a combination of management estimates and independent appraisers.
 External appraisals are used by management to verify certain variables used in the internal calculation of the fair value.
 The internal calculation of fair value is determined using the capitalization rate approach, whereby the projected stabilized net operating income ("NOI") is divided by the capitalization rate.